Checklist for Maryland Legislative History Research

 Annapolis, Maryland 21401

-Audio tapes of Senate floor debates: Since 1992, debate of Senate floor proceedings have been audio taped.
+Audio tapes of Senate floor debates: Between 1992 and 2010, debate of Senate floor proceedings have been audio recorded.
+House preoceedings were recorded starting in 2000.
+The Legislative Services Library provides access to these tapes for interested researchers.

 Legislative Policy Committee: